bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 and why type all those extra characters if you can just type one?
 We can put the single dollar sign in there for that reason.
-This CSS method here is just one of the great many that <b>jQuery</b> has to offer that will help us factor web pages.
+This CSS method here is just one of the great many that <b>jQuery</b> has to offer that will help us factor web pages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 26. jquery api documentation (23) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">